Continental Basketball Association: CBA–NBA relationship

-During the 1993-94 season, the NBA–CBA affiliate relationship was replaced by an annual draft of NBA players.
+During the 1993–94 season, the NBA–CBA affiliate relationship was replaced by an annual draft of NBA players.
 The draft gave CBA teams exclusive negotiating rights with NBA players in the event of their release from an NBA roster.
-The CBA team would own exclusive rights to the draftee in perpetuity.
+The CBA team owned exclusive rights to the draftee in perpetuity.

 During the 1980s and 1990s, the NBA's relationship with the CBA grew to the point where dozens of former CBA stars found their way onto NBA rosters, including Tim Legler (Omaha Racers), Mario Elie (Albany Patroons), and John Starks (Cedar Rapids Silver Bullets).
 The CBA also sent qualified coaches to the NBA, including Phil Jackson (Albany Patroons), Bill Musselman (Tampa Bay Thrillers), Eric Musselman (Rapid City Thrillers), Flip Saunders (LaCrosse Catbirds) and George Karl (Montana Golden Nuggets).
 In 2001, the NBA formed its own minor league, the National Basketball Development League (the NBDL or "D-League").
 At the end of the 2005–2006 season, three current and one expansion CBA franchises jumped to the NBDL.
 During the 2006–07 season no players were called up from the CBA to the NBA, ending a streak of over 30 seasons of at least one call-up per year.
-That would soon lead to the beginning of the end for the CBA.
+That soon led to the beginning of the end for the CBA.